 The information in this article applies to:

 I am getting a new computer and want to run Chief Architect on it.
-How do I move the program and all of the files that I need onto my new computer?
+How do I move all of my Chief Architect files onto my new computer?

-There are a number of different files that can be migrated from one computer to another to make Chief run on a new computer much like it did on the old one:
+There are a number of different files that can be migrated from one computer to another to make Chief Architect run on a new computer, much like it did on the old one:

 You can move some or all of these files, as you desire.

-Custom toolbars, hotkeys, template files, and other user-specific data is saved in the program Data folder.
-The program Data folder is located in your Documents directory and its name will begin with the full name and version of your Chief Architect program followed by the word Data - for example, "Chief Architect Premier X10 Data".
+Custom toolbars, hotkeys, template files, and other user-specific data is saved in the Chief Architect Data folder.
+The Chief Architect Data folder is located in your Documents directory by default, and its name will begin with the full name and version of your Chief Architect program followed by the word Data - for example, "Chief Architect Premier X10 Data".
 The full file path for this folder on Windows may read as: